 - Enjoy beachside dining at award-winning Pavilion Beachfront restaurant.

 - Eat with ocean views at Pool Café.

 - Choose from the cafes & restaurants centred where McKeon St meets Marine Parade.

 - There’s free street parking along Marine Parade (4-hour limit 8am-10pm).

 - Plus free parking in the large carpark behind the beach on Marine Parade, just before the roundabout with Fitzgerald Avenue (4-hour limit 8am-10pm).

 - There is no trainline through Maroubra, but multiple buses head down from the city.
 Check times on the trip planner here.

-That’s it for Maroubra, but if you’re looking for more beach action in Sydney check out my recent overview of Sydney’s south-eastern beaches from Maroubra down to Yarra Bay.
+That’s it for Maroubra, but if you’re looking for more beach action in Sydney check out my recent overview of Sydney’s top Eastern Suburbs Beaches from Maroubra down to Yarra Bay.
 Happy exploring everyone!